kchen21/RSSFeedMe/README.md

 ## Bookmark and RecentArticle

  I created Bookmark and RecentArticle models to store article data.
-Both require a link, title, and description, can accept an image URL, creator, and publication date, and belong to a user.
+Both belong to a user, require a link, title, and description, and can accept an image URL, creator, and publication date.
 RecentArticle, however, also belongs to a feed.

  Bookmarks are, in essence, articles that a user can save for later viewing.
 Since feeds update on a regular basis, an article can disappear from a feed once enough time has passed.
 To ensure that a user has permanent access to an article he/she has bookmarked, I chose to create a back-up of its data and store it.